 D. The Hearing Officer may restrict attendance due to the physical limitations of the hearing facility.
 Media access may be limited as provided by the Colorado Code of Judicial Conduct and the Colorado Rules of Civil Procedure.

 1. Incorporation by Reference.
 The Colorado Code of Judicial Conduct and the Colorado Rules of Civil Procedure are incorporated by reference in Rule 6(D) include only the version that was in effect as of July 2023, and do not include any later amendments or editions.
-The Colorado Code of Judicial Conduct and the Colorado Rules of Civil Procedure are available for public inspection during regular business hours at the Office of the Hearings Division of the Department of Revenue, 1881 Pierce Street, Lakewood, CO 80214.
+The Colorado Code of Judicial Conduct and the Colorado Rules of Civil Procedure are available for public inspection during regular business hours at the Office of the Hearings Division of the Department of Revenue, [1707 Cole Boulevard, Suite 300, Golden, Colorado 80401][Deleted: ].
 The Colorado Code of Judicial Conduct and the Colorado Rules of Civil Procedure are also available for a reasonable charge from the Hearings Division at this same address, and free of charge from the Hearings Division’s website.

-RULE 7.
-REQUIREMENT FOR TIMELY AND WRITTEN REQUEST FOR HEARING

-Basis and Purpose: The statutory authority for this rule includes, but is not limited to, §§ 24-1-107, 24-1-117, 24-35-103, 42-1-102(24), 42-1-201, 42-1-204, 42-2-126, and more generally, Article 1 Parts 1 and 2, Article 2 Parts 1 through 5, and Article 7 of Title 42, C.R.S.
-The purpose of this rule is to describe when a written hearing request is required in an administrative proceeding before the Division regarding a driver’s license or state issued identification card.
-This rule also describes Hearing Officer discretion to exclude bulky, dangerous, and/or otherwise unsuitable evidence.

-A. Written Request for Hearing Required

-1. This requirement applies for all cases under Title 42, C.R.S, except: (1) Points cases under § 42-2-127, C.R.S.; (2) Suspension for uninsured motorist cases under § 42-2-127.7, C.R.S.; (3) Suspension for leaving the scene of an accident cases under § 42-2-127.9, C.R.S.; and (4) Express Consent revocation of licenses based on administrative determination cases under § 42-2-126, C.R.S.

-B. All requests for hearing must be submitted in writing by U.S. mail, by email, or through the Hearings Division website, and must be received by the Hearings Division no later than 60 days after the Division of Motor Vehicles issues notice of the Restraint, unless otherwise specified by statute or in this rule.

-1. Hearings for Restraints taken pursuant to § 42-2-122, C.R.S. will not be scheduled more than 30 days after the date of the Restraint, and late hearing requests will not be granted.
-Hearings requested after the 15th day after the notice of cancellation must be scheduled as soon as practicable to ensure compliance with these statutes.

-2. A Respondent requesting a hearing may waive a statutorily required notice period and request the hearing be scheduled as soon as practicable.
-Any waiver of statutory notice requirements must be submitted in writing.

-3. A Respondent’s request for a hearing will not change the effective date of the Restraint taken by the Division of Motor Vehicles, unless otherwise specified by statute.

-RULE 8.
+[Deleted: ]RULE [Deleted: ][7].
 SCHEDULING HEARINGS CONDUCTED PURSUANT TO TITLE 42 OF THE COLORADO REVISED STATUTES BY TELEPHONE OR OTHER ELECTRONIC MEANS